tealamore/tealamore.github.io/_posts/2024-11-21-solovay-strassen-first-look.md

 mathjax: true
 ---

 As we've already discussed, prime factorization is cool, but highly inefficient when it comes to determining if an extremely large number is prime.
-So here comes a intro discussion about the Solovay-Strassen primality test.
+So here comes an introduction about the Solovay-Strassen primality test.

 That looks fancy, but bear with me, I'm gonna break this down really small so it's easier to understand.